 Who is eligible to donate?

-You may be able to donate your breastmilk if you are lactating with an abundant milk supply or have recently stored a large volume of milk.
+You may be able to donate your breastmilk if you are in good health, lactating with an abundant milk supply or have recently stored a large volume of milk.
 Bereaved mothers who wish to pump and donate their breastmilk are also eligible to donate.

 You must also be: